utshomax/postman-docs/src/pages/docs/live-insights/live-insights-troubleshoot.md

 You'll see whether the LCA saw any traffic encrypted with TLS.

 If you’re running Kubernetes, follow the [installation instructions](/docs/live-insights/live-insights-gs) to install LCA as a sidecar.
-This enables the LCA to see encrypted traffic in most common Kubernetes deployments.
+This enables the LCA to see encrypted traffic if a service mesh such as Istio is being used.

 #### Add a reverse proxy